Skip to content

 Getting Started in ozfortress

 Next, join our Discord by clicking the widget to the right!
-The ozfortress Discord is used to find scrims, book servers, join a team, or even just chill out and talk about TF2.
+The ozfortress Discord is used to find scrims, join and create teams, or even just chill out and talk about TF2.
 Each channel has a specific purpose including general TF2 chat, recruitment, and scrim requests.

 The recruitment channels are your destination for making or joining a team.
-There is #format-lft (looking-for-team) channel for both Sixes and Highlander, for players like yourself who are looking for a team to join.
+There are #format-lft (looking-for-team) channels for both Sixes and Highlander, for players like yourself who are looking for a team to join.
 Likewise, there is a channel for teams looking for players, aptly named #format-lfp, and they just might be looking for you!
-Have a scroll through the channel to see if there is a team suited for your preferences.
-If not, use the template in a pinned message in #format-lft and show the community who you are!
+Have a scroll through the channels to see if there is a team suited for your preferences.
+If not, use the template pinned in #format-lft and show the community who you are!

 If you haven’t already, make an account by clicking the green Sign in with Steam button in the top right.
 All ozfortress tournaments are run through the ozfortress website, so you will need to make an account if you intend to join a team and compete!